benfred/implicit/README.md

 #### Requirements

 This library requires SciPy version 0.16 or later and Python version 3.6 or later.
-Running on OSX requires an OpenMP compiler, which can be installed with homebrew: ```brew install gcc```.

 GPU Support requires at least version 11 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
-The build will use the ```nvcc``` compiler that is found on the path, but this can be overridden by setting the CUDAHOME environment variable to point to your cuda installation.

-This library has been tested with Python 3.6, 3.7, 3.8 and 3.9 on Ubuntu, OSX and Windows.
+This library has been tested with Python 3.6, 3.7, 3.8, 3.9 and 3.10 on Ubuntu, OSX and Windows.

 #### Benchmarks